Powerapps Lookup

 Lookup function for single condition

-This lookup function searches the chocolate flavor in the ice cream table.
-And there is only one record in the table for this condition.
+This lookup function searches for the chocolate flavor in the ice cream table.
+There is only one record in the table for this condition.
 The quantity of chocolate ice cream is 150.
-The lookup function returns this value as output.
+The lookup function returns this value.

 The result for this function is 150.

-This Power Apps lookup function searches for flavors that have a quantity of more than 200.
-So, the result table will have two records since the ice cream table has two flavors with more than 200.
+This Power Apps lookup function searches for flavors with a quantity greater than 150.
+So, the result table will have two records since the ice cream table has two flavors with more than 150.
 However, the lookup function will return the first record in the table – Vanilla.

 The result of this function is 310.